About Us

 A little further on we saw a welcome sight, a dredger coming toward us.
 Well we thought it to be welcome until we had to move over towpath side and nearly ended high and dry!
 Ian shouted out that this section could do with dredging but the reply came back that it wasn't on their work sheet!

-At Camphill Locks by bridge 105 we encountared a bit of a hold up.
+At Camphill Locks by bridge 105 we encountered a bit of a hold up.
 C&RT were in attendance.
-Turns out the local youths thought it highly amusing to remove the cotter pin from the gate collar which made the gate very unstable.
-After a wait of nearly 3/4 hour C&RT helped us through.
-Coming into this lock I had to plough my way through the bushes.
-Asking a C&RT bod what was being done about the appalling state of the offside growth, he said we should all complain and while we are at it, the state of the towpaths.
+Turns out the local youths thought it highly amusing to remove the cotter pin from the gate collar, which made the gate very unstable.
+After a wait of nearly 3/4 hour, C&RT helped us through.
+Coming into this lock, I had to plough my way through the bushes.
+Asking a C&RT bod what was being done about the appalling state of the offside growth, he said we should all make a complaint and while we are at it, the state of the towpaths.
 He blames the contractors for not doing their job properly!

 This was our last lock on the Garrison flight.
 So much water coming in from the cill that I was beginning to get quite panicky.
-So much water was coming in that it kept pushing me against the bottom gates.
+With that much water, it kept pushing me against the bottom gates.
 What if the gate gave way.
-I wouldnt stand a hope in hell of coming out unscathed.
+I wouldn't stand a hope in hell of coming out unscathed.
 Another email and photo to send to C&RT.

-It wasnt long before one of our mob got the prop fouled.
+It wasn't long before one of our mob got the prop fouled.
 Happen to be Dave on Vixen.
-We all came to his assistance although, by the time we arrived, he had all but removed the culprits.
+We all came to his assistance although, by the time we arrived, he had all but removed the culprit.

 Not the best of things to be round the prop.

-Finally by about 2.30pm we made it to Salford Junction.
-Sharp right turn and once again on the Birmingham and Fazely.
+Finally, by about 2.30pm we made it to Salford Junction.
+Sharp right turn and once again on the Birmingham and Fazeley.
 Destination tonight Minworth and a possible pint in The Boat.

 No comments: